 I use Pecorino Romano cheese to make this dish because I happen to buy pounds of it - like a quarter of a wheel.
-Yes, it’s a lot but being Italian, it’s used in many dishes like pesto, my sausage pasta bake, and my baked rigatoni with three cheeses.
+Yes, it’s a lot but being Italian, I use it in many dishes like pesto, my sausage pasta bake, and my baked rigatoni with three cheeses.
 I use it interchangeably with Parmesan.
 One thing to note about using Romano cheese, it's a bit saltier than Parmesan so taste and salt to your liking.

 I use sweet Italian sausages but if you live on the wild side, you can use hot Italian sausages.
 If you do, I would omit using the crushed red pepper unless you’re into pain.

 You may think a whole container (5 or 6 ounces) of spinach seems like a lot, but it does wilt away to nothing.
 The important thing is that it's a green and it will give you a false sense that this dish is maybe a little healthy.
 It isn’t.
 Let’s not kid ourselves.

 YOU NEED REAL CREAM TO MAKE CREAMY SAUSAGE PASTA...

 I use heavy cream in this creamy sausage pasta and I would not substitute it for anything less.
 To make things even better, I use a good amount of Romano cheese which thickens the sauce and gives this dish its saltiness.
 Taste the sauce before adding more salt.